byuitechops/update-course-images/README.md

 Executes the cleanImages file, which will clean the images folder and create a new folder named updatedImages, which will contain folders of courses and their respective images.

-Requirements: no folder named updatedImages and a folder named images that contains all of the folders
+Requirements: no folder named updatedImages and a folder named images that contains all of the folders.

 #### `npm run checker`
-Executes the folderChecker file, which will check every folder inside updatedImages folder and ensure that it follows the rules.
+Executes the folderChecker file, which will check every folder inside updatedImages folder and ensure that it follows the requirements and checks it to see if it is ready to be uploaded.

 Requirements: folder named updatedImages created through `npm run clean`.